 Training software can be used to create simulated environments for employees to distinguish between confidential and non-confidential data or recognize social engineering attempts.

 Building a culture of security is an ongoing process.
 It involves constant reinforcement of security best practices along with new ideas to tackle existing and evolving threats.

-These are the key steps you should take as you prepare your own security awareness training program.
+These are the key steps you should take as you prepare your own security awareness training program:

-Update your security training plan annually (at least): Conduct surveys and quizzes to understand how knowledge of IT security practices have improved among employees.
+Update your security training plan annually (at least): Conduct surveys and quizzes to understand how knowledge of IT security practices has improved among employees.
 Review and update your training plan at least once a year to meet the new IT security challenges faced by the business.